-As discussed in Module 2: Understanding REDD+ and the UNFCCC, the NS/AP is one of the four design elements agreed internationally as prerequisites for REDD+ implementation and to access Results-Based Payments (RBPs) (Decision 1/CP.16, paragraph 71(a)), in accordance with Decisions 12/CP.17 and 11/CP.19).
-Figure 4.1 presents these four elements.
+As discussed in the module on Understanding REDD+ and the UNFCCC, the NS/AP is one of the four design elements agreed internationally as prerequisites for REDD+ implementation and to access Results-Based Payments (RBPs) (Decision 1/CP:16, paragraph 71(a)), in accordance with Decisions 12/CP:17 and 11/CP:19)3.
+Figure 1 presents these four elements.